Signed in as:

 When dealing with the larger questions of life, much of today's science are theories.
 There are theories which give birth to theories which give birth to additional theories.
 It is important to remember that theories are not facts and almost every theory is either found wrong or modified over time.
 I am not excited about betting my death on such poor odds.

 Theories are very valuable and part of the scientific process.
-In no way, is it wrong to have theories; in fact, they are invaluable because if we can't imagine the next steps, we will be directionless in our science.
+In no way, is it wrong to have theories; they are invaluable because if we can't imagine the next steps, we will be directionless in our science.

-Thta fear of death compelled investigation into other possibilities.
+That fear of death compelled investigation into other possibilities.

 Given the fact that the prevailing theories have everything started from nothing, this leaves room for something beyond the universe.
 It is only logical to explore other possibilities.
 They don't have to be accepted, but should be explored.